On some properties of LS algebras

 In order to treat the multicone over a partial flag variety, a multigraded version of LS algebras has been developed in \cite{chirivi_multicone}.
 Further steps have been the application of this circle of ideas to symmetric varieties in \cite{equations}, to model varieties in \cite{CM_modelVarieties} and next to wonderful varieties in \cite{wonderful}.
 An explicit computation of the straightening relations for the spin module of orthogonal groups is presented in \cite{pfaffians}; this completes the explicit standard monomial theory for minuscule cases of classical groups.

 The aim of the present paper is to continue the study of general properties of LS algebras begun in \cite{chirivi_ls}.

-In particular we see in details why the simplest LS algebra over a totally ordered set with bonds $(S,\leq,\bond)$, called discrete LS algebra, is normal and is the ring of invariants of a finite abelian group containing no pseudo-reflection acting on a polynomial ring.
-Hence this discrete LS algebra is the homogeneous coordinate ring of an irreducible projective (normal) toric variety and this variety is the quotient of a projective space by the action of a finite abelian group.
+In particular we see in details why the simplest LS algebra over a totally ordered set with bonds $(S,\leq,\bond)$, called discrete LS algebra, is the homogeneous coordinate ring of an irreducible projective (normal) toric variety.
+Moreover the discrete algebra for a general poset is the homogeneous coordinate ring of a glueing of irreducible (normal) toric varieties along (normal) toric subvarieties.

+Next we show that, for a totally ordered set, the discrete algebra is also the ring of invariants of a finite abelian group containing no pseudo-reflection acting on a polynomial ring.
 This allows a very neat criterion for Gorensteiness of LS algebras over totally ordered sets.

 Finally, by translating a standard monomial theory in the language of Gr\"obner basis, we study the Koszul property for LS algebras over general poset with bonds.
 It turns out that any LS algebra is Koszul.